Sunny-D-Roger/Godot3/platform_character/README.md

-# This is a platform player settings for 2d games based on tiles and bricks.
+# This is a platform character settings for 2d games based on tiles and bricks.
 ## For Godot, ofcourse.
 ### Thanks to http://kidscancode.org